emilyhasson/emilyhasson/README.md

 Welcome to my GitHub Profile!
 I'm a new graduate from the University of Illinois, Urbana-Champaign with a double major in Computer Science and Statistics and Cognitive Science. 🧠💻 Understanding how data and human cognition intersect allows me to gain unique insights and perspectives in my data analysis projects.
 I love exploring the fascinating world of data and uncovering valuable insights.
 I'm particularly interested in exploring predictive modeling and data visualization to gain deeper insights into complex datasets.

-**Education:** Bachelor of Science (B.S.) in Statistics and Computer Science, and Brain and Cognitive Science from the University of Illinois, Urbana-Champaign, 2023.
+**Education:** I am currently pursuing a Master's degree in Data Science at the University of Illinois at Urbana-Champaign.
+I also recieved a Bachelor of Science (B.S.) in Statistics and Computer Science, and Brain and Cognitive Science from the University of Illinois in 2023.

 ## 💪 Skills